 27. Traditional Timeclock

 Invented by Willard Bundy in 1888, an electromechanical type of time recorder that stamps, prints or punches the time and date onto a

 clock card.
 See Time Card.
 This type of timeclock requires regular maintenance and ink, paper or

 Generically, an inter-connectivity method that allows wire-free communications between devices.
 Radio-frequency wireless

 protocols are always limited by distance, physical surrounding and electrical interference.

 29. Work-life balance

-Having a measure of control over when, where and how you work and being able to enjoy an optimal quality of life.
+Having a measure of control over when, where and how an individual works and being able to enjoy an optimal quality of life.
 Work-life

 balance is achieved when an individual's right to a fulfilled life inside and outside paid work is accepted and respected as

 mutual benefit of the individual, business and society.